jesenator/automatic-3D-print-removal/README.md

 - It tells you the print time and filament used
 - It renames the file and adds multiprint(n).gcode where n is the number of iterations

 Edit: I converted the program to Java and wrote it much more cleanly.
 The features in the Java version are slightly different and it is also much easier to understand.
+Be warned the Python program is a mess.
+It was the fist thing I wrote with Python